 Private Equity & Investment funds – Private equity and debt fund structures and structures involving Irish vehicles such as Alternative Investment Funds (AIFs), Limited Liability Partnerships (LPs), Irish Real Estate Investment Trusts (REITs) and Undertakings for Collective Investment in Transferable Securities (UCITS) and also non-Irish fund vehicles as part of cross-border structures.

-Stamp Duty – Transfers of assets in the context of recent changes to the Irish stamp duty regime.
+Stamp Duty – Transactions in assets in the context of recent changes to the Irish stamp duty regime.

 Value Added Tax (VAT) – Cross border supplies of goods and services and VAT aspects of financing, corporate and real estate transactions.